Best Metal Detectors in 2022

 Our premium choice is one of the top rated metal detectors that you can find anywhere in the world.
 Bringing a treasure trove of features to the table, including five discrimination modes, a tried and tested PROformance search coil, and supplied with a range of accessories such as headphones, you’ll be hard-pressed to find a metal detector that does more than this

 The Garrett Ace 400 metal detector is unlike any other metal detector before it.
 Boasting frequencies as high as 10kHz, you’ll be treated to unseen accuracy regarding sensitivity, meaning there’s nothing you won’t be able to discover hiding beneath the surface.
 This includes metals such as both gold and lead, taking your detecting activities to a whole other level.
+Suitable for an array of different environments, this detector performs exactly like you’d expect a product christened Ace would.
+Make interference a thing of the past, and marvel at the secrets this product will uncover.
+If there was a metal detector grand championship, you’d expect this one to reach the final ninety-nine times out of one hundred, it’s just that good.

 High 10kHz frequency for more accurate sensitivity